 NO --- There are over 200 participating schools throughout the United States.
-See Participating Schools for a complete list.
+See Map of Participating Schools for a complete list.

 Students who want to attend another school through NSE must complete and return applications NSE Application forms are available at the NSE office located in the Losee Center, Career Development Center, room LC 410p. or download and print the following NSE application.
 Return to the NSE office in February of the year preceding the exchange year.
 Students cannot negotiate their own exchanges and all application materials must go through UVU NSE coordinator.

-Once a student is placed at the host site, the host school NSE coordinator will send additional application material, class registration forms, housing applications and any other paperwork needed for enrollment.
-Once the material is received, the students must follow time schedules and guidelines for registration issued by the host school.
+Once a student is placed at the host site, the host school NSE coordinator will send additional application materials, class registration forms, housing applications and any other paperwork needed for enrollment.
+Once the materials is received, the students must follow time schedules and guidelines for registration issued by the host school.

 You must request an official transcript be sent to UVU from your host institution.
 The UVU Records Office will post the credits and GPA earned at the host school, but they will not be factored into your UVU GPA.

 YES --- but we advise that students to not depend on jobs to fund an exchange.
 We cannot guarantee that you will find a job or that it will pay you enough to meet your expenses.
 Know also that many new concerns of an unfamiliar location could cause added stress.